AriFordsham/GHCWiki/status/may09.md

-Something over five months later we released GHC 6.10.2, with XX new patches fixing YY new tickets raised against 6.10.1.
+Something over five months later we released GHC 6.10.2, with XX new patches fixing YY new tickets raised against 6.10.1 **IAN CAN YOU FILL IN XX and YY?**.
 We hoped that'd be it for the 6.10 branch, but we slipped up and 6.10.2 contained a couple of regresssions (concerning Control-C and editline) that were sufficiently annoying that we're about make